IOTechSystems/edgebuilder-xpert-demo/v2.0_large-signals-demo/README.md

 ## Run the Demo
 > **⚠ Must have already logged in Edge Builder and added the license.**

-> **⚠ Replace BrokerAddress, clientcert, and clientke in the app-service/app-aws-modbus.toml and app-servie/app-aws-opc-ua.toml with a valid AWS IOT config**
+> **⚠ Replace BrokerAddress, clientcert, and clientkey in the app-service/app-aws-modbus.toml and app-servie/app-aws-opc-ua.toml with a valid AWS IOT config**

 1. Put the Edge Xpert license file in this sample folder, and copy the folder into the server (machine A)
 2. Add node